 Setting priorities can be a struggle.
 So much, maybe everything, is equally important.
 So, where do you focus first?

 - Do what’s next.
-Ask yourself, “When is the next due date?”
+Ask yourself, “What is due next?”
 For example, if I have to teach Sunday School on Sunday and have to write a post for the Thursday before, the post obviously comes first.
-You’ll still feel like you can’t get everything done at times, but eventually this “Do what’s next” state of mind creates an “I can only do what I can do” attitude that keeps you moving forward.
+You’ll still feel like you can’t get everything done at times, but eventually this “do what’s next” state of mind creates an “I can only do what I can do” attitude that keeps you moving forward.

-So be encouraged!
 Keep trying different methods, keeping what works and ditching what doesn’t.
 Steal ideas from others, knowing that your approach will be a combination of what others do and what you learn through trial and error.

 In those overwhelmed moments when you want to run and hide, say a little prayer, then “just do what’s next.”
 I literally say this phrase to myself, and this approach has kept me sane in the midst of chaos many times over the years.